ground·wire /ˈɡroundˌwī(ə)r/ n:

-Rising attacks on civil society have transformed routine technology decisions into safety and trust vulnerabilities.
-Organizations that cannot protect their data, maintain their digital infrastructure, or safely leverage new technologies, like AI, find themselves unable to serve their communities effectively, maintain the trust essential to advancing their mission, or keep online attacks from spilling over into physical threats.
+Rising attacks on civil society have turned routine technology decisions into safety vulnerabilities.
+Organizations that can't protect their data, maintain their infrastructure, or safely navigate tools like AI find themselves unable to serve their communities — or keep digital threats from becoming physical ones.

 Our Experience